 For almost 30 years, the Historic Hi-Way 80 Sale has occurred twice a year, in spring and fall, along historic Highway 80.
-During the sale, individuals and businesses from Georgia to Texas, along 400 miles of the historic 2,400-mile route that spans the country (Georgia to California) set up shop for garage and yard sales in five of those states.
+During the sale, individuals and businesses from Georgia to Texas, along 400 miles of the historic 2,400-mile route that spans the country (Georgia to California) set up shop for garage and yard sales in five states.

 Dates and Hours

 - October 2020 dates: October 16, 17, 18

 Shoppers are encouraged to stop and enjoy local cuisine, flea markets, and community events along the way.
 Check the local chamber of commerce websites in each state for more information on the sale and affiliated activities.

 You will find just about everything offered at this sale.
 Although each town has different rules and regulations, you can expect the following offerings:

 - Arts and crafts